 (b) all entries received by the Commission in respect of that Soccer Pools Game are to be entered in the next Soccer Pools Game following the inconsistent Soccer Pools Game.

+[Rule 130 amended in Gazette 4 Oct 2017 p.
+5142.]

 Division 3 — Prize pool and prize reserve fund

-131. Australian Lottery Blocs prize pool and prize reserve fund
+131. Lotto Bloc’s prize pool and prize reserve fund

-(1) The Commission must contribute a percentage of all subscriptions received for each Soccer Pools Game to a combined Australian Lottery Blocs prize fund in accordance with the appropriate agreement and the permit for that Soccer Pools game.
+(1) The Commission must contribute a percentage of all subscriptions received for each Soccer Pools Game to a combined Lotto Bloc’s prize fund in accordance with the appropriate agreement and the permit for that Soccer Pools game.

 (2) The total contribution under subrule (1) is to be divided so that —

-(a) not less than 45% of the Commission’s subscriptions go to the Australian Lottery Blocs prize pool; and
+(a) not less than 45% of the Commission’s subscriptions go to the Lotto Bloc’s prize pool; and

 (b) the balance of the contribution goes to the prize reserve fund.

-(3) The prize reserve fund may only be distributed as additional prize money or promotional prizes, in such amounts and in such Soccer Pools Games as are agreed by the members of the Australian Lottery Blocs.
+(3) The prize reserve fund may only be distributed as additional prize money or promotional prizes, in such amounts and in such Soccer Pools Games as are agreed by the members of the Lotto Bloc.

+[Rule 131 amended in Gazette 4 Oct 2017 p.
+5142.]

 Division 4 — Determination of Soccer Pools Game prizes

 132. Criteria for winning